EPOD BOOK SERIES

 If you would like to get involved, contribute a future paper abstract or be part of the peer review committee, please get in touch: epod@morleycollege.ac.uk

-EPOD's third conference in 2026, will lead to the third book, Beyond the Classroom: The Power of Podcasts in Shaping the Future of Learning and Media.
+EPOD's third conference in 2026, will lead to the third book,.
 Please submit 300-500 word abstracts to epod@morleycollege.ac.uk by 16/01/2026.
 These will be reviewed for inclusion in the conference programme at the University of Leeds 18-19 June 2026.

 Richard Berry, University of Sunderland